 Scary forecast: Earthquake devastation will be far worse

-The "Big One" will devastate the Portland metro area even more than scientists previously expected, according to a new state geologists' study of how a major earthquake will affect the tri-county area.
+The "Big One" will devastate Portland even more than scientists previously expected, according to a new state geologists' study of how a major earthquake will affect the tri-county area.

 The study released Thursday, March 15, found that a magnitude 9 earthquake centered off the Oregon Coast in the Cascadia Subduction Zone would cause tens of thousands of casualties in the Portland area, displace tens of thousands of residents from their homes, and cost tens of billions of dollars in building damage.